xshapira/url-shortener-api/README.md

 Concurrency is the occurrence of two or more events at the same time—two tasks overlap in execution.

 TOCTOU(Time-of-Check Time-of-Use) is a type of race condition, and race condition falls under the broader category of concurrency issues.
 TOCTOU happens when there's a gap between the time when a condition is checked (time of check) and the time when an action is performed based on that check (time of use).
-In the context of our URL shortener, this can happen when multiple processes try to generate the same short URL key simultaneously
+In the context of our URL shortener, this can happen when multiple processes try to generate the same short URL key simultaneously.

 Our program generates a random key and checks that it doesn’t already exist.
 Before it has a chance to write a unique shortened URL to the database, another process generates the same key and checks that it doesn’t already exist.
 Because tasks overlap in execution, we might wind up with a short URL that has been added with the same key after being checked but not used.